Literacy and Education Advancement

 Early Childhood Development and Foster Care

-The Heideveld community has a shortage of ECD centres and many of the parents in the community can’t afford or do not appreciate the importance of early childhood development.
+The Heideveld community has a shortage of ECD centres and many local parents can’t afford or do not understand the importance of early childhood development.
 GCU has established a small creche which is accessible and affordable.
-A property has been acquired and plans are at an advanced stage for the development of a multi-classroom Creche Centre and for the training of local teachers so that the facility will offer up to 200 ECD places once it is fully operational.
+Property has been acquired to build a multi-classroom creche centre and for up to 200 local youth and the training of local teachers.
+It is currently being crowd-funded here.

 Youth Employment & Empowerment